Sexual and Gender Based Misconduct Policy

 Contact information for immediate response resources includes the following:

 Norwich University encourages individuals to report incidents covered under this policy so that they can get the support they need, and so that the University can respond appropriately, while maintaining a safe and secure campus.
-Certain Norwich employees may maintain confidentiality, but most cannot.
-Although strict confidentiality may therefore not be guaranteed, in all cases the University will handle information in a sensitive manner and will endeavor to protect the privacy of individuals to the extent it can do so consistent with its obligations to respond to reports of sexual or gender based misconduct.
+Although strict confidentiality may not be guaranteed, in all cases the University will handle information in a sensitive manner and will endeavor to protect the privacy of individuals to the extent it can do so consistent with its obligations to respond to reports of sexual or gender based misconduct.

-In order to avoid potential problems such as interference with the investigative process and the creation of a retaliatory environment, parties and witnesses involved in ongoing investigations are encouraged not to talk about ongoing investigations.
+In order to avoid potential problems such as interference with the investigative process and the creation of a retaliatory environment, parties and witnesses involved in ongoing investigations are encouraged not to discuss ongoing investigations.

 A confidential resource is an individual who is legally and ethically bound to keep confidential all information shared with them in the course of providing counsel and support, except under the circumstances noted below.
 In general, the law recognizes and protects the confidentiality of